Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

 However, if your algorithm requires more granular information, such as pre-shot measurements, the primitives might not provide the desired abstraction level.

-- Refer to the restructured ``qiskit-ibm-provider`` package and its corresponding `migration guide <https://qiskit.org/documentation/partners/qiskit_ibm_provider/tutorials/Migration_Guide_from_qiskit-ibmq-provider.html>`_ for further information about alternatives to the Qiskit Runtime primitives.
-- For instructions to migrate your setup to use Qiskit Runtime, see `Migrate setup from ``qiskit-ibmq-provider`` <migrate-setup.html>`__.

 The Qiskit Runtime primitives implement the reference ``Sampler`` and ``Estimator`` interfaces found in `qiskit.primitives <https://qiskit.org/documentation/apidoc/primitives.html>`_.
 These interfaces let you switch between primitive implementations with minimal code changes.
 Different primitive implementations